 - salt to taste (if needed)

-- Peel and finely chop your onion.
-Add the oil to your largest skillet over medium high heat on the stove.
+- Peel and finely chop the onion.
+Add the oil to a deep 12-inch skillet over medium high heat on the stove.
 Add the onion and cook until it's tender, about five minutes.

 - While the onion is cooking, add chicken stock and water to a medium pot and set it over medium heat on the stove, with a ladle nearby.